azerothcore/mod-progression-system/README_naxx.md

 (16982, 14881, 16030, 16068, 16998, 16486, 16124, 16286, 17055, 16698, 16360, 16428, 16429, 16427, 16375, 16057, 16441, 16037, 16036, 16290, 16024, 16056, 15977, 16125, 16390, 16981, 16984, 16983, 16297, 16236, 16146, 16861, 16573, 16148, 16149, 16150, 16127, 16029, 16126, 16142)
 ```

+CMangos verify: 16029 sludge belcher has only 1% loot, everything else no loot

+Check ACore 25man mobs
 Select non-bosses that are not in the list non-loot and that are not in the drop loot list
 ```
 SELECT DISTINCT creature_template.entry, creature_template.difficulty_entry_1, creature_template.name FROM creature_template, creature WHERE creature_template.rank != 3 AND creature.map = 533 AND creature_template.entry = acore_world.creature.id1 AND creature_template.minlevel > 21